HappyZombies/brackette-alpha/CODEBASE_STRUCTURE.md

 ### server

-The server directory uses an express server with knexjs/objection for database connectivity to a MySQL server.
+The server directory uses express with knexjs/objection for database connectivity to a MySQL server.